aiidateam/aiida-core/docs/source/intro/run_docker.rst

 If you use the Docker image for the development or for the production environment, you are likely to need some extra settings to make it work as you expect.

-.. drowpdown:: Copy files from your computer to the container
+.. dropdown:: Copy files from your computer to the container

    .. tab-set::